 Blur Busters also covers the advancement of other related scanning backlight technologies, which is used with LCD displays to reduce motion blur, similiar to a CRT.
 Big-name manufacturers already use scanning backlights in some high-end HDTV’s and monitors to reduce motion blur.
 Blur Busters hosts the Scanning Backlight FAQ, which also covers the differences between different stroboscopic/scanning backlight technologies

 This site also recorded Mark Rejhon’s progress on homebrew strobe backlight modifications for existing LCD computer monitors, to reduce motion blur, from the Arduino Scanning Backlight Project post made within threads on 120hz.net, Overclock.net, avsforum.com, and hardforum.com.
 He has extensive home theater industry experience, and gained the skills to build a high-end scanning backlight from simple, inexpensive components.

 - Start of The Blur Busters Business

-Originally an unfunded free hobby blog by Mark Rejhon, Blur Busters is now a part of Rejhon Technologies Inc. During 2013, Amazon Affilate links were added to recoup this site’s operating costs.
+Originally an free hobby blog by Mark Rejhon, Blur Busters is now a business that is part of Rejhon Technologies Inc. Over the years, affiliate links and advertisements were added, as well as other Blur Busters Services.
 Also see the contribute page.